Taliban: International relations

-During the war, the Taliban were supported by several militant outfits which include the Haqqani network, Al-Qaeda and the Islamic Movement of Uzbekistan.
+During the war, the Taliban were supported by several militant outfits which included the Haqqani network, Al-Qaeda and the Islamic Movement of Uzbekistan.
 Several countries like China, Iran, Pakistan, Qatar, Russia and Saudi Arabia allegedly support the Taliban.
 However, all of their governments deny providing any support to the Taliban.
-Likewise, the Taliban also deny receiving any foreign support from any country.
+Likewise, the Taliban also denies receiving any foreign support from any country.
 It is designated by some countries as a terrorist organization.

 During its first time in power (1996–2001), at its height ruling 90% of Afghanistan, the Taliban regime, or Islamic Emirate of Afghanistan, gained diplomatic recognition from only three states: the United Arab Emirates, Pakistan, and Saudi Arabia, all of which provided substantial aid.
-In the past, Turkmenistan were also alleged to have provided support to the Taliban.
+In the past, Turkmenistan was also alleged to have provided support to the Taliban.

-The most other nations and organizations, including the United Nations, recognised the Islamic State of Afghanistan (1992–2002), represented by the Northern Alliance, as the legitimate government of Afghanistan.
+Most other nations and organizations, including the United Nations, recognised the Islamic State of Afghanistan (1992–2002), represented by the Northern Alliance, as the legitimate government of Afghanistan.
 Regarding its relations with the rest of the world, the Taliban's Islamic Emirate held a policy of isolationism: "The Taliban believe in non-interference in the affairs of other countries and similarly desire no outside interference in their country's internal affairs".